You lied on Ojukwu, Biafra zionists chide Buhari — Nigeria Today

 “He didn’t start failing today; he supported Hillary Clinton during the US election, but they all failed; he knows it.

-When has a picture become a video.
-Where is the voice, where is the motion; where is the transcript?
-What he has dished out is a far-cry; we are asking for a video evidence, with the audio, the transcript of that meeting. let us see what they agreed on.

-“Above all, I don’t believe what he is saying; if that is what happened, let him come up with evidence.
+“Above all, I don’t believe what he is saying.
 Odumegwu Ojukwu, I believe will never compromise on Biafra’s independence.
 He was the one that led us to war, except that he made mistake of not accepting offer from Russia.
 That’s what the Zionists have done by seeking support from US.

 “So, Ojukwu can never betray Biafra.
 Why didn’t he say this when Ojukwu was alive?
 He should have told us then.
 When that meeting held, he should have given us an opportunity, where two of them would have come out and told us, we believe in one Nigeria.